stablekernel/aqueduct/README.md

         aqueduct create my_project

-Open the project directory in an [IntelliJ IDE](https://www.jetbrains.com/idea/download/), [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com).
+Open the project directory in [IntelliJ IDE](https://www.jetbrains.com/idea/download/), [Atom](https://atom.io) or [Visual Studio Code](https://code.visualstudio.com).
 All three IDEs have a Dart plugin.
-IntelliJ IDEA is preferred and has [file and code templates](https://aqueduct.io/docs/intellij/) specific to Aqueduct.
+For IntelliJ IDEA users, there are [file and code templates](https://aqueduct.io/docs/intellij/) for Aqueduct.

 ## Tutorials, Documentation and Examples